semgrep/semgrep-docs/docs/ignoring-findings.md

 ## Inline comments

-Semgrep allows for ignoring findings in code by specifying a `nosemgrep` comment on the first line of a finding.
+Semgrep allows for ignoring findings in code by specifying a `nosemgrep` comment on the first line of a finding or on the line preceding it.
 Comments take the form of `nosemgrep` or `nosemgrep: <rule-id>`.
 This functionality works across languages.
 Previously this was implemented with the comment `nosem`, and lines with these comments will continue to be ignored.

-A stand-alone `nosemgrep` comment ignores all Semgrep findings for the line on which it appears.
+A stand-alone `nosemgrep` comment ignores all Semgrep findings for the line on which it appears or on the line of code that follows.
 A `nosemgrep` comment specifying a specific rule ID only ignores the specified rule.
 Multiple rules can be ignored using a comma-delimited list.

 For example, in JavaScript: